 Look here for holes, nests, droppings, and materials.
 Especially look at bushes that are touching the ground, as this can be an easy area for rats to play and hide.

 Clearly look against walls, concrete or brick foundation, or any piles of wood or materials you may have inside or around your property.

 Small things around your home, office, or farm have gone missing or are getting damaged, or are being whittled away.
 There may be pieces of those objects found around your home or farm.
 Follow the trail if there is one.
 Be careful, rats have been known to start fires by biting into electrical wiring.

 Look for rat droppings and urine.
 Rats leave traces of themselves everywhere to communicate with other rats.
 Their droppings look like little but long black or brown pellets.

 The smell of rat urine will be pungent and disgusting.
 You’ll know it when you smell it.
 Rats are known to have very little bladder control and urinate on everything.

-You’ll most likely hear this in a tree or bushes, in your ceiling or attic, flooring or basement, or in your wall.
+You’ll most likely hear this in a tree or bushes, ceiling or attic, flooring or basement, or wall.
 This is a bad sign you’ve got rats, but a good sign you’ve found where their nest is.

 Rats can live and thrive during the day and at night.
 With this versatile lifestyle, rats can quickly take advantage of access to food, shelter, and materials inside and outside your home, property, or business.
 Don’t let your family, pets, livestock, garden, and crops become victims of an overpopulation of rats.
 Call the pest control services in your area to advise you on what to do with the rat infestation.